CATHY-Org/CATHY_days_2023/web/index.md

 <p class="lead">
-We are thrilled to announce that in 2023 we will renew the tradition and organise the CATchment HYdrology (CATHY) days!
+We are thrilled to announce that in 2023 we will renew the tradition and organise the <b>CATchment HYdrology (CATHY) days </b>!

 </p>

 </div>
 <div class="col-md-3 col-sm-4 col-4">
   <img alt="Seminar logo" src="{{ config.logo }}">
+  <small> <i> [1] </i> </small>
 </div>
 </div>

 ## About this event

 <div class="callout callout-success">

 This informal meeting will bring together researchers interested in or working on topics connected to **integrated surface-subsurface hydrological modeling**.

+The meeting will be focused on a number of talks that will address current progress and challenges in coupled surface–subsurface hydrological modeling, solute transport modeling, data assimilation, and catchment hydrology at large.
+Plus, we’ll make sure plenty of time is left for open discussion.

 </div>